LCA-CI-builds-repair/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

 # Speech Recognition DeepSpeech Python\* Demo

+This demo shows Automati  -h, --help            Show this help message and exit -i FILENAME, --input FILENAME
+                        Required.
+Path to an audio file in WAV PCM 16 kHz mono format -d DEVICE, --device DEVICE
+                        Optional.
+Specify the target device to infer on, for example: CPU or GPU or HETERO.
+The demo will look for a suitable OpenVINO Runtime plugin for this device. (default is CPU)
+  -m FILENAME, --model FILENAME
+                        Required.
+Path to an .xml file with a trained model -L FILENAME, --lm FILENAME
+                        Optional.
+Path to language model file -p NAME, --profile NAME
-This demo shows Automatic Speech Recognition (ASR) with a pretrained Mozilla\* DeepSpeech 0.8.2 model.
+                        Required.
+Choose pre/post-processing profile: mds06x_en for Mozilla DeepSpeech v0.6.x, mds07x_en/mds08x_en/mds09x_en for Mozilla DeepSpeech v0.7.x/v0.8.x/v0.9.x (English), other: filename of aion (ASR) with a pretrained Mozilla\* DeepSpeech 0.8.2 model.

 It works with version 0.6.1 as well, and should also work with other models trained with Mozilla DeepSpeech 0.6.x/0.7.x/0.8.x/0.9.x with ASCII alphabets.